Why “Moms for Liberty” Harms Libraries

 Injecting Partisan Politics into Libraries

-Libraries should be neutral spaces dedicated to learning, not battlegrounds for partisan culture wars.
+Libraries, at their core, are intended to should be neutral spaces dedicated to learning, not battlegrounds for partisan culture wars.
+Such a group created a battleground in our Garfield County libraries that we dedicated to stopping.

 Harming Vulnerable Populations